-- 32. The settlement areas that abut the Green Gaps should not be extended (see Guideline 6). - 33.
+- 32. The settlement areas ajoining the 'Green Gap' or 'Green Lungs' should not be extended (see Guideline 6). - 33.
 Grass verges and mature trees are a feature of the area and should be preserved, retained and maintained. - 34.
-Wells Farm Estate - Any new development should maintain the spaces between buildings, the large plot size and use red brick or tile. - Any new development should maintain the existing mature hedges and 3-4m of grass verge to the road. - No cul-de-sac should be used as access to future development.

-35. East & West Strand

-• Any new development should maintain the spaces between buildings, the large plot size and reflect the height of the adjacent properties to retain the character of openness and space.
+Wells Farm Estate - Any new development should maintain the spaces between buildings, the large plot size and use red brick or tile. - Any new development should maintain the existing mature hedges and 3-4m of grass verge to the road. - · No cul-de-sac should be used as access to future development. - 35.
+East & West Strand - Any new development should maintain the spaces between buildings, the large plot size and reflect the height of the adjacent properties to retain the character of openness and space.